Omexae/Web3D-Projet/README.md

 Click on the door after the scene loaded to get further instructions.

 ## Deliverables
-Please open the Rapport.md file to read our report on this project.
+Please open the Rapport.pdf file to read our report on this project.